Wireless routers make it very easy to share your high speed Internet connection with guests and family members.

 5 – Make sure your router has the latest firmware update installed (again, consult the manual for instructions, and follow them to the letter).

-6 – If your router is more than two years old, consider replacing it with a new, state-of-the-art router in order to take advantage of newer, faster and more secure technologies.
+6 – If your router is more than three years old, consider replacing it with a new, state-of-the-art router in order to take advantage of newer, faster and more secure technologies.

 7 – Set up your router to use a secure, encrypted connection and add a secure, yet easy to remember password (aka network access key) in order to keep freeloaders from piggy-backing off your WiFi connection and clogging up the “data pipe”.